KhronosGroup/SYCL_Reference/source/iface/device.rst

   bool is_host() const;

-Returns true if the device is a :term:`host device`, false otherwise.
+Returns True if the device is a :term:`host device`, False otherwise.

 is_cpu
 ======